 The pertinent parts of Magistrate Judge Tse’s standing orders are set forth below:

-Paper courtesy copies should not be submitted unless the Court requests them.
+To reduce waste, paper courtesy copies should not be submitted unless the Court requests them.

 Delivery AddressUnited States District Court

 About Magistrate Judge Alex G. Tse